alvin-li/text_change_test/README.md

 # Responsive and highly customizable design for related products

-The app provides 3 pre-made templates which have already been fully responsive with all devices.
-Furthermore, admin can feel free to customize these 3 templates and put additional styles on them.
+The app provides 3 ready-made templates which have already been fully responsive with all devices.
+Furthermore, admin can have a wider choice of customizing all 3 templates with additional styles.

 # Automatic discount in related products

-You can give automatic discount for your customer if they add related products to cart.
+You can offer automatic discount for your customer if they add related products to cart.

-# Google Tracking
-You can tracking number view, click to related products by Google Analytics (utm_source=globoRelatedProduct) We also build the app analytic, so you can see total earning that generated from the app.

 # Strong customer support